remoteworklibrary/remoteworklibrary.io/content/posts/trust-and-effectiveness-in-remote-teams/index.md

 Obviously this makes virtual teams trust-killers: You don’t meet and observing your team members work directly is a real struggle.
 Therefore, building (swift) trust in remote teams is a task that needs time and attention.

-## Do‘s and Don‘ts for building trust in remote (virtual) teams: Tools and rules!
+## Do‘s and Don‘ts for building trust

 ### Do: Take care of initial interactions that help bonding